raj-kumar94/shopify-app-starter/README.md

 node shopify/registerWeboks.js
 ```

-## What will be the endpoint for my webhooks ?
+## What will be the endpoint of my webhooks ?

 If you registered `products/create` webhook, enpoint will be: